 Sulbutiamine, a synthetic derivative of thiamine (Vitamin B1), is a remarkable chemical compound with a rich history and a wide array of uses.
 Also known as Arcalion and Enerion, sulbutiamine was originally developed in Japan as a potent treatment for beriberi disease in the mid-60s.

-Sulbutiamine is a fat-soluble thiamine disulfide variant that has gained attention for its ability to cross the blood-brain barrier more efficiently than thiamine (b1 vitamin).
+Sulbutiamine is a fat-soluble thiamine disulfide variant that works as a nootropic by crossing the blood-brain barrier more efficiently than thiamine (b1 vitamin), which enhances neurotransmitter production and improves cognitive performance.

 Today, it’s commonly harnessed as a nootropic supplement due to its potential cognitive benefits.